web-infra-dev/midscene/apps/site/docs/en/docs/usage/cache.md

 # Cache

-Midscene.js provides AI caching capabilities to enhance the stability and speed of the entire AI execution process.
-The cache here mainly refers to caching the elements recognized by AI on the page.
-When the page elements have not changed, the AI's query results will be cached.
+Midscene.js provides AI caching capabilities to improve the stability and speed of the entire AI execution process.
+The cache here mainly refers to caching AI's recognition of page elements.
+When the page elements have not changed, the AI query results will be cached.

 ## Instructions

-Currently, the caching capability is only supported on `Playwright`, and Midscene can support caching at the test suite level.
+Currently, the caching capability is supported in all scenarios, and Midscene can support file-level caching.

 **Usage**